 Swimspas are above-ground, zero-construction pools with integrated hot tub

-The Swimspa is a thermal pool with a counter-current swimming system which allows you to exercise or simply relax with its hydromassage jets, as it combines the best of a traditional hot tub with all the advantages of a pool.
-Read on to discover some of the benefits of these pools:
+A swim spa is an elevated thermal pool with a counter-current swimming system which allows you to exercise or simply relax with its hydromassage jets, as it combines the best of a traditional hot tub with all the advantages of a pool.
+Read on to discover some of the benefits of these elevated pools:

 - They take up very little space.
 Although they are larger than a hot tub, they require less space than a conventional pool.